Lslightly/2021-OR/README.md

 # 2021-OR
-source code for Operations Research course
+This repository is created for storing source code for Operations Research(OR) course

+- [ ] linear programming
+- [ ] simplex algorithmn

+and more...